emory-libraries/OpenEmory/DEPLOYNOTES.rst

 * Please check the "django_flatpage_sites" table in the database and make sure that the "site_id" is all marked as "1" or the "site_id" that we are using for this app.
+* Currently the Admin page may not be viewable due to a problem in eullocal;
+  until it is fixed permanently, we just need to delete: `SiteProfileNotAvailable` from `/home/httpd/openemory/env/lib/python2.7/site-packages/eullocal/django/ldap/backends.py`.

 Release 2.1.2 - Merging Old Preconnector
 ----------------------------------------